vibbits/containers-workshop/exercises/02_building_dockerfiles.md

 5. Formulate an additional statement to address the error message and rebuild the Docker image.

-5. Run the image with your user and group id, mount the local `data` folder to the internal `data`folder using the working directory `/data` on the example data described in the github repository of methplotlib.
+5. Run the image with your user and group id, mount the local `data` folder to the internal `data`folder using the working directory `/data` on the information in the example folder described in the github repository of methplotlib.

+- Which version of methplotlib is the current one?

 5. Have a look at the Dockerfile and what additional statements are present for annotation of the Docker image.
 It is good practise to provide metadata about the image, its maintainer and license for use.
 Furthermore, it is very handy for developers to have readily available instructions on how to build the container and run a basic command.

 ### Exercise part 2

 As an additional example, we would like to create a Docker image using a conda environment for methplotlib.
 Again, a skeleton of the Dockerfile is present `Dockerfile.methplotlib.conda`.

-Add a statement for the installation of the tool.
-Check on latest version of methplotlib.
+1. Add a statement for the installation of the tool to this Dockerfile.
+Please use the latest version of methplotlib.
 The following commands will be useful:

 - conda create --name methplotlib